people walking near cathedral at daytime

 The journey: getting from Lima to Carhuaz by bus

-To reach Carhuaz from Lima, we opted for the overnight bus—a logical and budget-friendly choice when backpacking in South America.
+To reach Carhuaz from Lima, we opted for the overnight busu2014a logical and budget-friendly choice when backpacking through South America.
 The journey takes about 8 heures and costs between 15 et 25 euros depending on the company and the type of seat (semi-cama or cama).
-We traveled with the Movil Tours company, which offers comfortable buses equipped with blankets and reclining seats.
+We traveled with Movil Tours, which offers comfortable buses complete with blankets and reclining seats.

 The bus usually leaves in the late afternoon or evening from the Lima terminal and arrives in Huaraz in the early hours of the morning.
-From there, you will need to catch a colectivo (local minibus) to reach Carhuaz, which takes about 30 to 40 minutes and costs next to nothing (less than one euro).
-We highly recommend choosing local overland travel whenever you can: it is greener, easier on the wallet, and lets you watch the landscape gradually transform from coastal dunes to Andean peaks.
-To help you plan this kind of journey, our article on the meilleures applications de voyage can be incredibly useful, especially for offline navigation apps.
+From there, you just need to hop on a colectivo (local minibus) to reach Carhuaz, which takes about 30 to 40 minutes and costs next to nothing (less than a euro).
+We highly recommend choosing local overland travel whenever you can: it's greener, cheaper, and lets you watch the landscape gradually shift from coastal dunes to Andean peaks.
+To prep for this kind of journey, our article on the best travel apps can be incredibly useful, especially for offline navigation.

-Arriving in Carhuaz is a breathtaking experience.
-The town is small, peaceful, and nestled by majestic mountains.
-You instantly feel far away from the tourist hustle and bustle of Cusco or Lima.
+Arriving in Carhuaz is breathtaking.
+The town is small, peaceful, and rimmed by majestic mountains.
+You instantly feel far away from the tourist hustle of Cusco or Lima.
 This is a more rural, authentic Peru, where the pace of life is beautifully set by nature.

 Our typical day at the shelter: hands-on dog volunteering from sunrise to sunset